prometheus/docs/content/docs/alerting/alertmanager.md

 Alertmanager supports a mesh configuration to create a cluster for high availability.
 This can be configured using the [-mesh-*](https://github.com/prometheus/alertmanager#high-availability) flags.

+It's important not to load balance traffic between Prometheus and its Alertmanagers, but instead, point Prometheus to a list of all Alertmanagers.